TacBuild/dapps/scripts/UniswapV2/README.md

 ### Adding Liquidity

-To add liquidity to the TKA-TKB bpair, execute the command:
+To add liquidity to the TKA-TKB pair, execute the command:

 ```
 npm run uniswap-addliq